lazamar/lazamar.github.io/_posts/2016-06-18-writing-better-if-statements.md

 }
 ```

 Oh, how beautiful.
 Now we can understand exactly what is going on without having to think too hard at it.
-We can spend our hard thinking with more higher level things.
-You will aldo notice that I rearranged the factors; having them in order from smallest to largest also improves readability.
+We can spend our hard thinking with higher level things.
+You will also notice that I rearranged the factors; having them in order from smallest to largest also improves readability.

 Containing logical operations in a variable is a good idea not only for long comparisons, but even to making the meaning of a single operation clearer.